Knee injuries are very common.

 - Difficulty walking (this is often attributed to the knee buckling or giving out)

 Key factors will be taken into account when planning the treatment approach.
-Some of the primary factors considered include the patient’s age, activity level, and the size and type of the tear.
+Some of the primary factors considered include the patient’s age, activity level, and the size and type of tear.

 The doctor might recommend wearing a brace or knee immobilizer to keep the knee straight while it heals.
 Crutches might also be needed so putting weight on the affected leg is avoided.